ICL-ml4csec/signature-trust/README.md

   * Retrieves metadata from the npm registry.
   * Extracts and normalises the GitHub repository URL.
   * Resolves the tag to the corresponding Git commit SHA.
-  * Retrieves the last 30 commits on that commit’s branch.
+  * Retrieves the n last commits (based on user input) on that commit’s branch.
   * Calculates the percentage of commits signed with GPG or SSH.
+ -->

 ## Next Steps
-* Parse additional manifest types (`cargo.toml`, `pom.xml`, …) and edge‑cases in existing parsers.
-* Introduce configurable trust policies (e.g. min percentage required).
+* Introduce more configurable trust policies (e.g. type of key).
+* Decide on final output
+* Refactor code for modularity and clarity
+* Write unit tests
 * Evaluate on a set of open-source repositories.